timschott/interview-prep/ds/ml-conceptual.md

   * one hot encoding is an extremely simple way to represent the words in a vocabulary
   * makes V x V size matrix, and place a 1 at slots xi = ji.
   * in this way, we can use this matrix as a lookup table for that words embedding information in a matrix filled w/ embedding info because one-hot @ "candy" dot embedding_matrix will hand us back the embedding for candy
+  * another way to use one hot encoding it to change a column of categorical values into distinct, flexed columns of all 0's and a 1
+    * like pivoting with sql (casewhen..)
 * compare and contrast BERT and GPT-3
   * BERT - devlin et al 2019
   * GPT3 - brown et al 2020